mih/Psignifit-3.x/doc-src/MODELSPECIFICATION.rst

 function is the cumulative distribution function of the weibull distribution.
 The combination of logistic sigmoid and ab core corresponds to the logistic function that was the default setting in earlier versions of psignifit.
-The advantage of separating sigmoid and core is that we can now use a different core object, to specify that a function should be fitted on different axes (e.g. logarithmic instead of linear) or in a different parameterization.
+The advantage of separating sigmoid and core is that we can now use a different core object, to specify that a function should be fitted on different axes (e.g. logarithmic instead of linear) or in a different parametrization.
 Also note, that the figure only presents two sigmoids and two cores.
 This results in two different function families for the psychometric function.
 Psignifit includes 6 different sigmoids and 5 different cores, resulting in 30 different function families.

 The following two sections describe the sigmoids and cores in more detail.
 Then finally, there is a section about